20191211_151558At the Art Trail Wanstead 2019 party thrown by sponsor Stow Bros

 Old enough to…

-In the fifth of a series of articles looking at the work of Age UK Redbridge, Barking and Havering, Priti Mistry offers advice on how older people can prepare themselves for the winter season It is that time of the year again.
-Winter is upon us and already it is cold, and in most homes, the heating has been switched on.
-However, for some older people who are on a low income, they sadly end up leaving their heating off to make ends meet and to be able to manage their money.
+In the sixth of a series of articles looking at the work of Age UK Redbridge, Barking and Havering, Priti Mistry offers more advice on how older people can prepare themselves for the winter season.
+Now that winter is upon us, most homes will have had the heating switched on for several months.
+However, for some older people on a low income, they sadly end up leaving their heating off to make ends meet and to be able to manage their money.
 Therefore, I want to share some tips that will help us all to get through the colder days and months.
-Test your heating You don’t want to find out your heating isn’t working when you need it most, so it’s a good idea to get your heating system serviced every year in the...
+Keeping warm indoors If you’re sitting down, wrap up with a shawl or blanket.
+You could even pop your feet up on something as the air’s cooler at ground level.
+If you struggle to stay warm in bed, socks and even a hat...

 News